Quantum Bayesian Networks: Compositionality and Typing via Linear Logic: Around s

-As explained in \cref{sec:qbn}, the two syntaxes consider the same underlying DAGs (up to inconsequential details).
-What we have to do is: \begin{itemize} \item Giving a bijection $\Psi$ between a \qCPT associated to a node in our presentation, and instruments associated to the same node in~\cite{GBN2014}. \item Proving that composition of instruments corresponds to product of their images by $\Psi$. \end{itemize} \Cref{lem:bij_2_QBNs} immediately follows from these two results: $\Psi$ entails a bijection between the two formalisms of \qqbn s, and the second item implies this bijection preserves the semantics.
+As explained in \cref{sec:choi_iso}, the two syntaxes consider the same underlying DAGs (up to inconsequential details).
+What we have to do to obtain \Cref{lem:bij_2_QBNs} is: \begin{itemize} \item Giving a bijection $\Psi$ between a \qCPT associated to a node in our presentation, and instruments associated to the same node in~\cite{GBN2014}. \item Proving that composition of instruments corresponds to product of their images by $\Psi$. \end{itemize}

 This bijection $\Psi$ is a simple adaptation of the Choi-Jamiolkowski isomorphism to a setting with classical inputs.
 This builds upon the fact that \qCPTs are defined similarly to Choi states.
-Let us first give this bijection $\Psi$, that we define for nodes associated to \rvs and to those associated to registers.
+We first define $\Psi$, for nodes associated to a \rv\ and nodes associated to a register.

 \begin{lemma}